 Maine Narrow Gauge Railroad's train and explore the luxurious state cars in the museum.

 Trolley tours of the city provide an amusing and educational way to stay dry and still see the sites.
 For those who prefer walking, Shipyard Brewing Co. has free indoor tours of its brewing facility with samples to warm your insides before venturing out again.
+If you want to see and taste Maine's breweries with the ease of your own tour bus, The Maine Brew Bus tours are ALL INCLUSIVE and provide transportation to and from Maine's award-winning breweries as well as smaller, upcoming breweries, pub snacks, a brewery tour, beer trivia, fun and of course BEER!

 Day spas such as Nine Stones on